-Morley Road is currently only served by one bus each way per hour, the Black Cat service between Derby and Mansfield.
-A financial contribution to support additional services per hour, either a more frequent Black Cat service or an alternative service to Derby, will be required to make public transport use a viable option for the residents of the new development.
+Morley Road is currently only served by one bus each way per hour, the Black Cat service between Derby and Mansfield No. 32 service from Derby to Ilkeston.
+Halts for the more frequent two bus each way per hour No. 26 service from Derby to Oakwood are available on Danebridge Crescent, 300m from the site.
+AfFinancial contributions to support additional services per hour, improved bus halt provision, and improved access to Danebridge Crescent either a more frequent Black Cat service or an alternative service to Derby, will be required to make public transport use a viable option for the residents of the new development.